IRS Forms

 Certification and annual reporting, Forms 8609 and 8609‑A

 Everything starts with certification.
 You must have a separate Form 8609 for each building placed in service.
 That document shows allocation details, the applicable credit percentage, and baseline data for qualified basis.
-Then, every year for up to fifteen years, you file Form 8609‑A to confirm continued eligibility and report any changes that affect the credit.
+Then, every year of the ten‑year credit period, you file one Form 8609‑A per building to confirm continued eligibility and report any changes that affect the credit.
 Form 8586 pulls its totals from those annual 8609‑A filings.

 File Form 8609‑A every year you claim the credit, keep BINs consistent, and note any change in qualified basis with a short explanation in your workpapers.